INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: System Setup

 The IMU sensor positioning is shown by Figure~\ref{fig:experiment_platform}.
 The autopilot IMU, which is referred to as the main IMU, is positioned close to the vehicle's center, which should avoid amplified vibrations within the linear acceleration measurements.

-The RealSense IMU is positioned forward-facing and tilted down for ideal stereo camera positioning.
-This IMU has the highest lever arm, does receive the most amplification, and possible resonances in terms of vibration.
+The RealSense camera is positioned forward-facing and tilted down for ideal stereo camera positioning.
+Therefore, this IMU has the highest lever arm and receives the most amplification for resonances in terms of vibration.
 Specific scenarios also showed undersampling effects.
 The measurement stream of this IMU can be seen as a challenging scenario for possible research.

-The high-rate IMU is rigidly attached (not dampened) and provides measurements at more than~900Hz to support IMU filter applications or machine learning approaches, as shown by \cite{Steinberner2022} for active vibration analysis and noise reduction.
+The high-rate LSM9DS1 IMU is rigidly attached (not dampened) and provides measurements at more than~\SI{900}{\hertz} to support IMU filter applications or machine learning approaches, as shown by \cite{Steinbrener2022_imupropagation} for active vibration analysis and noise reduction.
 The intrinsic calibration of the specific IMUs is done by performing the Allan variance method outlined by \cite{Freescale2015}.
-IMU recordings with a length of five hours and the corresponding tools are open-sourced with the data set.
+IMU recordings with a length of five hours and the corresponding tools are open-sourced with the dataset.